pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ~> **NOTE:** Some CDROM drive types are currently unsupported by this resource, such as pass-through devices.
-If these drives are present in a cloned template, or added outside of Terraform, they will have their configurations corrected to that of the defined device, or removed if no `cdrom` block is present.
+If these drives are present in a cloned template, or added outside of this provider, they will have their configurations corrected to that of the defined device, or removed if no `cdrom` block is present.

 ### Virtual device computed options

 Configured virtual devices (`disk`, `network_interface`, and `cdrom`) all export the following attributes.
-These options help locate the device on future Terraform runs.
+These options help locate the device on future provider runs.
 The options are:

 * `key` - The ID of the device within the virtual machine.
-* `device_address` - An address internal to Terraform that helps locate the device when `key` is unavailable.
+* `device_address` - An address internal to this provider that helps locate the device when `key` is unavailable.
 This follows a convention of `CONTROLLER_TYPE:BUS_NUMBER:UNIT_NUMBER`.
 Example: `scsi:0:1` means device unit 1 on SCSI bus 0.